biicode/docs/c++/examples/zlib.rst

 	$ bii find

-Next, you can already run the code:
+Next, you can build and run the code:

 .. code-block:: bash

+	$ bii cpp:build
 	$ cd bin
 	$ #run executable